 - Whenever possible, try to purchase wild salmon vs. farmed salmon.
 Farmed salmon is higher in fat, including saturated fat, and is higher in calories (1, 2).

-- Swap the whole side of salmon for 4-5 equal portioned salmon filets.
+- Swap the whole side of salmon for 4-5 equal portioned salmon fillets.

-- Make dairy-free by swapping the butter for olive oil or avocado oil.
+- Make this recipe dairy-free by swapping the butter for extra-virgin olive oil or avocado oil.

 - The honey and red chili flakes are optional (but delicious!) additions.
 Feel free to skip them.